Global Warming

 retreat, species extinctions and changes in the ranges of disease

-vectors.
 Political and public debate continues regarding the

 appropriate response to global warming.
 The available options are